soumen02/ShallowML-Algorithms/README.md

 # ShallowML-Algorithms
-A repository keeping track of multiple variations of the main algorithms in supervised and unsupervised learning
+A repository keeping track of multiple variations of the a few in supervised and unsupervised learning algorithms